 I think the persistent challenge is a vitamin versus a pain killer.
 In SaaS, your job is to figure out how to solve one problem and make it exponentially better.
 It can’t be even three times better, it has to be an order of magnitude better.
 The key to a successful software is its ability to change someone’s behavior, how they get their job done.
 That is the challenge.

 Nowadays, it’s much easier than before to start a company.
-We’ve been in sort of the best of times where money’s flowing very freely and investors are willing to experiment and bet on a few things, especially in the early stage.
+We’ve been in sort of the best of times where the money is flowing very freely and investors are willing to experiment and bet on a few things, especially in the early stage.
 I think those two things allow for a lot of vitamin building.

 What do you think are some of the key factors to scale a SaaS business these days?